unofficialmohit/CollegeWebsiteJSP/README.md

 # CollegeWebsiteJSP
-Partial College Website with working Login,Signup and Logout Functionality with working MYSQL Database This Website is created in NetBeans
+Partial College Website with working Login,Signup and Logout Functionality using MYSQL Database This Website is created in NetBeans
 It uses JSP and MYSQL